lxd-manager/deploy/docs/install.md

 The services require credentials to communicate.
 For this purpose, please create the following files unter `secrets/`:

 - `secrets/ct_postgres` with 50 random alphanumeric characters (used as Database password of the `ctapi` user)
+- `secrets/django_secret` with 50 random alphanumeric characters (used as django session secret)
 - `secrets/db_encrypt` with 50 random alphanumeric characters (used to symmetrically encrypt the ssh host keys of the containers)
 - `secrets/gitlab_id` the id of the oauth application from gitlab
 - `secrets/gitlab_secret` the secret ot the oauth application